-A radical faction of the IMIK split off in 1998, calling itself the Jund al-Islam (Army of Islam) and, later, the Ansar al-Islam (Partisans of Islam).
-This faction, led by Mullah Krekar (who was arrested in Europe in August 2002), reportedly is associated with Al Qaeda and has hosted in its northern Iraq enclave Al Qaeda fighters who fled the U.S.-led war in Afghanistan.
-There are about 8,000 in the Ansar al-Islam enclave, including about 600 fighters.5 Mullah Krekar reportedly studied under Shaykh Abdullah al-Azzam, an Islamic theologian of Palestinian origin who was the spiritual mentor of Osama bin Laden.
-Fighters of Ansar al-Islam clashed with the PUK around Halabja in early December 2002.
+A radical faction of the IMIK split off in 1998, calling itself the Jund al-Islam (Army of Islam).
+It later changed its name to Ansar al-Islam (Partisans of Islam).
+This faction, led by Mullah Krekar (who was detained in Europe in August 2002 and now lives in Norway), reportedly is associated with Al Qaeda and has hosted in its northern Iraq enclave Al Qaeda fighters who fled the U.S.-led war in Afghanistan.
+The leader of the Arab contingent within Ansar al-Islam is said by U.S. officials to be Abu Musab Zarqawi, an Arab of Jordanian origin who reputedly fought in Afghanistan.
+Zarqawi has been linked to Al Qaeda plots in Jordan during the millenium celebration, as well as to recent attempts to spread the biological agent ricin in London and possibly other places in Europe.
+There are about 8,000 in the Ansar al-Islam enclave, located near the town of Khurmal, including about 600 fighters.5 Mullah Krekar reportedly studied under Shaykh Abdullah al-Azzam, an Islamic theologian of Palestinian origin who was the spiritual mentor of Osama bin Laden.
+Fighters of Ansar al-Islam clashed with the PUK around Halabja in December 2002, and Ansar gunmen were allegedly responsible for an assassination attempt against PUK prime minister Barham Salih in April 2002. presentation before the U.N.
+Security Council on February 5, 2003, Secretary of State Powell tied Zarqawi and Ansar al-Islam to the Iraqi regime, which might view Ansar al-Islam as a means of pressuring Baghdad's Kurdish opponents, although many experts believe those links are tenuous or even non-existent.
+Some believe the Ansar enclave is supported by Iran.